craigleather/omv5raspi4file/README.md

 So it all started with a project on the Facebook Page of Raspberry pi projects https://www.facebook.com/groups/RaspberryPiProjects/

 since having a raspberry pi 1 iv bought every pi going, (cheap as chips £35UK). im slowly building and learning myself as i go along.
+So be patient and if you have anything to share then teach me.

 I have always wanted to build my own little NAS sever so i can access it on the go.
 Mainly my work files so i can easily access them where ever i am in England.